treyhunner/treyhunner.github.com/source/_posts/2019-04-09-is-it-a-class-or-a-function-its-a-callable.markdown

 When we *call* functions we get the return value of that function back.
 The distinction between a class and a function is **rarely important from the perspective of the caller**.

-When talking about passing functions or class objects around, try to think in terms of *callable*.
+When talking about passing functions or class objects around, try to think in terms of *callables*.
 **What happens when you call something** is often more important than **what that thing actually is**.

 More importantly though, if someone mislabels a function as a class or a class as a function, **don't correct them unless the distinction is actually relevant**.